joelverhagen/slate/source/includes/v2-protocol/_endpoint-find-packages-by-id.md

 </feed>
 ```

-This endpoint is used to enumerate all versions of a given package ID
+This endpoint is used to enumerate all versions of a given package ID.

 ### HTTP Request